Alderwood

 - You commute by GO Train or car and the Long Branch GO or QEW makes the location practical

-- You have children and value having an indoor community pool, a park, and organized community programming within the neighbourhood
+- You have children and value having an indoor municipal pool, a park, and organized community programming within the neighbourhood

 - You want outdoor trail access (Etobicoke Creek) and proximity to the waterfront (Colonel Samuel Smith Park, Long Branch waterfront) without paying premium prices

-- You are buying to stay for 7 to 10 years and value an owner-occupier community with genuine stability
+- You are buying to live in for the long term and value an owner-occupier community with genuine stability

 - You need TTC subway frequency daily and cannot manage a bus connection to Kipling or Islington